Skip to content

 Herzberg found this is wrong.

-These results form the basis of Herzberg’s Motivation-Hygiene Theory (sometimes known as Herzberg’s Two Factor Theory).
-According to Herzberg, the factors leading to job satisfaction are separate and distinct from those that lead to job dissatisfaction.
-Therefore, if you eliminate dissatisfying job factors you may calm everyone, but not necessarily enhance performance.
+These results became Herzberg’s Motivation-Hygiene Theory, also known as the Two-Factor Theory.
+The factors that lead to job satisfaction are separate and distinct from those that lead to job dissatisfaction.
+Removing the dissatisfying factors may calm everyone, but it will not necessarily lift performance.

 This finding has a practical implication.
 Removing the bad things does not produce satisfaction; it produces neutral.
 Adding good things does not remove the bad things; it produces moments of positive feeling without addressing underlying complaints.